The Ultimate Guide to Metal Detecting

 I won’t go too much into the various types of diggers, but here are my recommendations:

-- Woods, farm fields, large properties without manicured lawns: use a mid-level digger like the Lesche Sampson, Relic Hunter or Ground Sharks.
+- Woods, farm fields, large properties without manicured lawns: use a mid-level digger like the Lesche Sampson, Relic Hunter or Ground Shark.

 - Beaches: use a sand scoop.
 Don’t bother with plastic unless you want it to break the first time you use it.
 And speaking of breaking, don’t use a hand held scoop unless you want to break your back.
 A hand held scoop is fine if you’re just playing around at the beach on vacation with your kids, but serious beach hunters use long handled scoops.